Is deep sea mining inevitable?

 The areas being debated are far out in international waters, rather than falling under an individual country’s jurisdiction.
 “No one nation owns the seafloor in the international seabed area,” explains Gianni.
 “Under international law, the UN Convention on the Law of the Sea (UNCLOS), the seafloor beyond the limits of national jurisdiction is designated as the ‘common heritage of (hu)mankind’ It belongs to all of us, and the ISA is obligated to act on behalf of and ‘for the benefit of humankind as a whole’.”

-“We want to see a moratorium on adopting the mining regulations and issuing any deep sea mining licenses until we have a much better understanding of deep sea and open ocean ecosystems, their biodiversity, and the potential impacts of mining,” he adds.
-“We also want to see reform of the ISA, it’s voting structure and other problematic aspects of the organization, to make it much more democratic, transparent and accountable, to ensure it acts for the benefit of humankind as a whole and not for the benefit of a small group of corporate actors and investors looking to make money.”
+“We must stop deep sea mining before it begins.
+We want to see a moratorium on adopting the mining regulations and issuing any deep sea mining licenses until we have a much better understanding of deep sea and open ocean ecosystems, their biodiversity, and the potential impacts of mining,” he adds.
+“We also want to see reform of the ISA, it’s voting structure and other problematic aspects of the organisation, to make it much more democratic, transparent and accountable, to ensure it acts for the benefit of humankind as a whole and not for the benefit of a small group of corporate actors and investors looking to make money.”

 Biodiversity loss would be inevitable and permanent on human timescales if mining in the deep sea is permitted.Matthew Gianni